amagura/zelda-battery/README.md

 * OpenBSD (soz, peeps)

 # Dependencies
-#### Windows
+## Windows
-The Windows version of ZBatt has no extraneous dependencies: it depends on the Windows API.
+The Windows version of ZBatt just depends on the stuff that Windows provides, such as the Windows API, lulz.

 #### Linux and BSD
 * Python 2 (GUI)